 “One of my favorite things at Missouri Magazine is celebrating the people and heart behind so many amazing businesses throughout the state of Missouri.
 As I type out the interview, I always love reading the inspiration/heart behind their business.
 What a journey John has been on and an amazing transformation he has made in his life.
-I love that he is sharing his story and helping others see how we can overcome addiction.
 It is my pleasure to introduce to you, John Thompson, the face behind Thompson Roofing & Reconstruction.” -Cheri Cranford, Founder & CEO of Missouri Magazine.

 Missouri Magazine: Tell us a little about yourself and your journey.